 The Touraine Loire Valley tourist office on the castle : https://www.touraineloirevalley.co.uk/cultural-heritage/chateau-of-chenonceau-chenonceaux/

 There you go folks, a dandy in the marvelous Loire Valley of my belle France.
 You need to come to the castle of the ladies, Château de Chenonceau!
-Hope you enjoy the post as I
+Again, hope you enjoy this post on the Château de Chenonceau, and the ladies !!! as I

 And remember, happy travels, good health, and many cheers to all !!!